Living La Dolce Vita on a Budget: Uncovering the Affordable Cost of Living in Sicily

 Budget-Friendly Transportation in Sicily

-In larger cities like Palermo and Catania, you can also take advantage of the extensive public transportation networks, including buses and trams, which are both affordable and convenient.
+In larger cities like Palermo and Catania, you can also take advantage of the extensive public transportation networks, which are both affordable and convenient.
+These include local buses and trains to nearby towns.

 Traveling by Bus in SicilylBus is a convenient way to get around in Sicily.
 You'll find a ticket office in or near the main bus stations.